MicrosoftDocs/memdocs/memdocs/analytics/battery-health.md

 3. The Battery health report page shows an **Overview** tab, **Device performance** tab, **Model performance** tab, **OS performance** tab, and an **App impact** tab.
 For more information on each of the tabs, see [Reporting Tabs](#reporting-tabs).
 <!--  until I get a screenshot , I am commenting this out

-   :::image type="content" source="media/anomaly-detection/anomalies-tab.png" lightbox="media/anomaly-detection/anomalies-tab.png" alt-text="This is a screenshot of the Anomaly tab in Overview section of Endpoint analytics"::: -->
+   :::image type="content" source="media/anomaly-detection/anomalies-tab.png" lightbox="media/anomaly-detection/anomalies-tab.png" alt-text="This is a screenshot of the Battery Health tab in Overview section of Endpoint analytics"::: -->

 ## Battery Health Score